-Specular Reflecular is part of Trust New Art, the National Trust’s programme of contemporary arts and is funded by Arts Council England.
+Specular Reflecular was funded part of Trust New Art, the National Trust’s programme of contemporary arts and is funded by Arts Council England.
 We have brought it back post-Covid thanks to the DCMS Cultural Recovery Fund.

 Moseley Road Baths is a much loved, internationally important historic masterpiece.
 Since opening in 1907, the Baths have been at the heart of Balsall Heath life – generations of local people have learned to swim here.
 The Baths are of international heritage significance.
 One of the oldest of only six Grade II* listed Baths in the country, the building contains some unique fixtures and fittings, including the only complete set of 46 private wash rooms (slipper baths) and steam drying racks in the country.
 The First Class or ‘Gala’ Pool has many of its original features including private poolside changing cubicles, spectator gallery and elaborate ironwork.
 In 2003, the Gala Pool was closed for swimming due to safety concerns and the space fell into disrepair.